jfet97/ts-consts/README.md

 /*
-Argument of type 'string[]' is not assignable to parameter of type '"value at index 0 is duplicated" | "value at index 2 is duplicated"'.
+Argument of type 'string[]' is not assignable to parameter of type '("value at index 0 is duplicated" | "value at index 2 is duplicated") & ...'.
 */
 const DIRECTIONS = fromTuple([
   "UP",